open-telemetry/oteps/text/0098-metric-instruments-explained.md

 Consider how to report the (cumulative) size of a queue asynchronously.
 Both `ValueObserver` and `UpDownSumObserver` logically apply in this case.
 Asynchronous instruments capture only one measurement per interval, so in this example the `SumObserver` reports a current sum, while the `ValueObserver` reports a current sum (equal to the max and the min) and a count equal to 1.
 When there is no aggregation, these results are equivalent.

 The recommendation is to choose the instrument with the more-appropriate default aggregation.
-If you are observing a queue size across a group of machines and the only thing you want to know is the aggregation queue size, use `SumObserver`.
+If you are observing a queue size across a group of machines and the only thing you want to know is the aggregate queue size, use `SumObserver`.
 If you are observing a queue size across a group of machines and you are interested in knowing the distribution of queue sizes across those machines, use `ValueObserver`.

 Other names considered: `GaugeObserver`, `LastValueObserver`, `DistributionObserver`.